-New formulation of operators.
-Let us first re-write the operators without reference to what sub-question is being returned.
-For the three axioms that we have already used as examples, we obtain:
+New Formulation of Operators: Let us first rewrite the operators without reference to what subquestion is being returned.
+For the three axioms that we have already used as examples, we obtain the following.

-''' Axiom 1 (transitivity of R)
+'''

+Axiom\ I-\ (Transitivity\ of\ R).

-On a sub-question with R2, use lambda (x) begin local y,z; determine y from R(x,y); determine z from R(y,z); return answer z end '''
+On a subquestion with R_2, use

+lambda (x) begin local y,z;

+determine y from R(x,y);

+determine z from R(y,z):

+return answer z

+end

-''' Axiom 2 P(x,y) \land Q(x,y) \supset R(x,y)
+Axiom 2-P(x,y) \wedge Q(x,y) \supset R(x,y):

-On a sub-question with R_2, use lambda (x) begin local y; determine y from P(x,y); determine that Q(x,y) [is in the data base]; return answer y end '''
+On a subquestion with R_2, use

+lambda(x) begin local y;

+determine y from P(x,y);

+determine that Q(x,y) [is in the data base;]

-''' Axiom 3 P(x,y) \land Q(y,z) \Rightarrow R(x,f(x,z))
+return answer y

+end

+Axiom 3-P(x,y) \wedge Q(y,z) \supseteq R(x,f(x,z)):

-On a sub-question with R_2, use lambda (x) begin local y,z;
+On a subquestion with R_2, use

+lambda (x) begin local y,z;

+determine v from P(x, y);

-determine y from P(x,y); '''
+determine z from Q(v,z);

-determine z from Q(y,z); return answer f(x,z) end
+return answer f(x,z)

+'''

-Each of these operators contains a main block, where each statement except the last one makes an access to the data base, for either a closed or an open question.
-(Every such statement corresponds to a literal in the original axiom).
-We have tacitly assumed that thoserereferences should be "immediate", i.e. only use facts that are explicitly in the data base.
+Each of these operators contains a main block, where

+each statement except the last one makes an access to the data base, for either a closed or an open question.
+(Every such statement corresponds to a literal in the original axiom.)
+We have tacitly assumed that those references should be "immediate," i.e., only use facts that are explicitly in the data base.
 However, it is also possible to let such intermediate statements make their own search.
 If we maintain the idea that the operators should be deterministic programs, and all search should be managed by the supervisor, then the search in the intermediate statement must be brought to an end before the execution of the operator can continue.
 It follows that in an intermediate statement we can only make a search which is "short" compared to the main search done by the supervisor.

 Is it possible to use the latest formulation of the operator as it is?
-All search would then be done in the intermediate statements (both "look up y" and "look up z" in the transitivity axiom, etc.) and the operator can return a final answer, rather than a sub-question for further search.
+All search would then be done in the intermediate statements (both "look up y" and "look up z" in the transitivity axiom, etc.) and the operator can return a final answer, rather than a subquestion for further search.
 This is correct, but clearly the supervisor is not used at all in this case.

 However, given the last formulation of the operators, we can come back to the previous formulation by picking out one intermediate statement and decide that that is where the main search shall be done.
-In the first axiom, the main search is most naturally done for "determine z".
-In the second axiom, our previous formulation does the main search for "determine y", although in principle it would also be possible to determine y in the shallow search of an intermediate statement, and then ask the supervisor to do main search in order to prove $\mathbb{Q}(x,y)$ for the selected y.
-In the third axiom, our previous formulation does main search to determine z, although it would also be possible to do main search for y, and to determine z and $\mathbb{f}(x,z)$ in the remainder procedure.
+In the first axiom, the main search is most naturally done for "determine z."
+In the second axiom, our previous formulation does the main search for "determine y," although in principle it would also be possible to determine y in the shallow search of an intermediate statement, and then ask the supervisor to do main search in order to prove Q(x,y) for the selected y.
+In the third axiom, our previous formulation does main search to determine z, although it would also be possible to do main search for y, and to determine z and f(x,z) in the remainder procedure.